Hands-on experience & professional development

 - The Fellow’s time and expertise are critical to completing the work.

 - Mentors are invested in the outcome of the project as well as the Fellow’s experience.

 - Partner organizations have a demonstrated structure in place to support and supervise a Fellow.

-- Partner organization can demonstrate that diversity, equity, and inclusion are important aspects of the organization’s mission, operations, and/or mentorship team.
+- Partner organizations can demonstrate that diversity, equity and inclusion are important aspects of the organization’s mission, operations and/or mentorship team.

-- All fellowships will be located in New England and Fellowships in geographic proximity to one another (regardless of topic area) are highly encouraged.
-Consider suggesting that other organizations in your local area host a Fellow.
+- Partner organizations are in geographic proximity to one another - consider suggesting that other organizations in your local area might host a Fellow.